 Services Provided Within Bundles: WPC Connect has three teams providing PMPM bundled services.
 The numbers above represent their anticipated delivery of their respective services.
+PMPM budget totals are calculated in alignment with the PMPM details shown by bundle below.

-Medical Services: Health care related care management services are provided in each of the three bundles as CHWs facilitate field-based access to primary and specialty care services in the Field-based Care Coordination Bundle; Care Managers ensure that medical health care is integrated in a holistic, wraparound model with other needed services and community resources in the Care Coordination Bundle; and mobile teams access hard-to-reach individuals who do not access health care as needed on a regular basis to determine their immediate need for services and facilitate rapid access to clinic-based care.
+Medical Services: Health care related care management services are provided in each of the three bundles as CHWs facilitate field-based access to primary and specialty care services in the Field-based Care Coordination Bundle; Care Managers ensure that medical health care is integrated in a holistic model with other needed services and community resources; and mobile Engagement teams access hard-to-reach individuals who do not access health care as needed on a regular basis to determine their immediate need for services and facilitate rapid access to clinic-based care.
 No Medi-Cal funded services are provided by any of the PMPM bundles.